cuhtis/nemo/README.md

 ## Configuration Instructions

 1. Clone the project repo
-2. In terminal, and run '$ pod install'
+2. In terminal, run '$ pod install'
 3. Download the Cloudinary repo, and add it to the project workspace
 4. Open the project from the file 'Nemo-Master/Nemo-Master.xcoworkspace'